antmercado94/newsletter-sign-up-with-success-message/README.md

 ### Useful resources

-- [Gradient Generator](https://mycolor.space/gradient?ori=to+right&hex=%23FF5379&hex2=%23FF693E&sub=1) - A useful tool I used to create the gradient for the hover state of buttons.
+- [Gradient Generator](https://mycolor.space/gradient?ori=to+right&hex=%23FF5379&hex2=%23FF693E&sub=1) - A web tool that was used to create the gradient for the buttons that can be seen when hovered.
-- [Animated Button Gradients](https://codyhouse.co/nuggets/animated-button-gradients) - This codepen contains CSS animations which I used to animate the hover state of the Newsletter signup buttons.
+- [Animated Button Gradients](https://codyhouse.co/nuggets/animated-button-gradients) - This blog post contains the tutorial/CodePen I used for animating the background gradients of a button element.

 ## Author